Moltenrain/storage-interactions/README.md

-# Example
+# Storage Interactions
-An example greeter plugin
+A plugin for stuff and things